omarashzeinhom/agshield-adult-gambling-websites-shield./README.md

-#Indeed God and His angels bless the Prophet; O you who have faith!
+# Indeed God and His angels bless the Prophet; O you who have faith!
 Invoke blessings on him and invoke Peace upon him in a worthy manner.’

-##🛡️ 🅱🅻🅾🅲🅺 🅰🅳🆄🅻🆃 🅲🅾🅽🆃🅴🅽🆃 🅰🅽🅳 🅶🅰🅼🅱🅻🅸🅽🅶
+# 🛡️ 🅱🅻🅾🅲🅺 🅰🅳🆄🅻🆃 🅲🅾🅽🆃🅴🅽🆃 🅰🅽🅳 🅶🅰🅼🅱🅻🅸🅽🅶

-By Omar Zeinhom aka Andgoedu
 ---------
 🛡️ Is a script available for Windows Mac and Linux Designed to block Access to Adult Industry Websites Utilizing /etc/hosts & /etc/resolv.conf files ..